borgbackup/borg/README.rst

 What do I need?
 ---------------
 Attic requires Python 3.2 or above to work.
-Besides Python, Attic also requires msgpack-python and sufficiently recent OpenSSL (>= 1.0.0).
+Attic also requires a sufficiently recent OpenSSL (>= 1.0.0).
 In order to mount archives as filesystems, llfuse is required.
+For other python requirements, please see setup.py install_requires.

 How do I install it?
 --------------------